Extensions of Vector Bundles on the Fargues-Fontaine Curve: Diamonds, vector bundles, and dimensions

 If $Y$ is a diamond with a presentation $Y \simeq \mathrm{Coeq}\left( R\rightrightarrows X \right)$, then $|R| \rightrightarrows |X|$ defines an equivalence relation on $|X|$, and we define $|Y| = |X|/|R|$ as the associated quotient, topologized via the quotient topology.
 The topological space $|Y|$ is well-defined independently of the chosen presentation, and is functorial in $Y$.

-\begin{defn}A subfunctor $Y' \subset Y$ of a diamond $Y$ is an \emph{open subdiamond} if for any perfectoid space $T$ with a map $T \to Y$, $Y'\times_{Y}T$ is representable and $Y' \times_Y T \to T$ is an open immersion. \end{defn} \begin{prop}If $Y$ is any diamond, the association $Y' \rightsquigarrow |Y'|$ defines an inclusion-preserving bijection between open subdiamonds of $Y$ and open subsets of $|Y|$. \end{prop}
+\begin{defn}A subfunctor $Y' \subset Y$ of a diamond $Y$ is an \emph{open subdiamond} if for any perfectoid space $T$ with a map $T \to Y$, $Y'\times_{Y}T$ is representable and $Y' \times_Y T \to T$ is an open immersion. \end{defn} One then checks that if $Y$ is any diamond, the association $Y' \rightsquigarrow |Y'|$ defines an inclusion-preserving bijection between open subdiamonds of $Y$ and open subsets of $|Y|$.

 We also recall the relation of diamonds with adic spaces:

 \begin{prop}There is a natural functor $X \mapsto X^\lozenge$ from analytic adic spaces over $\Spa(\mathbf{Z}_p,\mathbf{Z}_p)$ to diamonds, extending the functor $X \mapsto h_{X^\flat}$ on perfectoid spaces and inducing a functorial homeomorphism $|X^\lozenge| \cong |X|$. \end{prop}